bipin-codes/github_jobs/README.md

 # No CSS LIBRARY USED

-# Indeed Job API used.
+# Adzuna Job API used.

 # StyledComponent library used